CamilleScholtz/reactionair.nl/content/artikelen/sinterklaas-de-indo-europese-hemelvader/index.md

 image = "arbo_wildhunt.jpg"
 anchor = "Smart"
 +++
 > *“Gods don’t die.
-Never completely die . . . ” There’s always somewhere, inside some stone, perhaps, or the words of a song, or riding the mind of some animal, or maybe in a whisper on the wind.\
+Never completely die...
+There’s always somewhere, inside some stone, perhaps, or the words of a song, or riding the mind of some animal, or maybe in a whisper on the wind.\
 > They never entirely go, they hang onto the world by the tip of a fingernail, always fighting to find a way back.
 Once a god, always a god.
 Dead, perhaps, but only like the world in winter—”*

 *― Terry Pratchett, Hogfather*